Wolf an der Mosel (Rhein Pfalz), Germany September 2023 (Tour 8)

 The high point of the town (quite literally) is the Hohes Schloss, a one time retreat of the Bishops of Augsburg, which sits alongside St Mang’s Abbey.
 Access to the castle courtyard (which is a masterpiece of illusion) is free but there’s a charge of 4 Euros to go inside the castle.
 It is worth 4 Euros for the views over the town alone but from inside you can also access the state art gallery.

-I found a cafe-bar before leaving Fussen and, while reflecting on the numerous photographs I had taken during my day in Fussen (and there were lots), enjoyed a particularly good Apfel Strudel.
+I found a cafe-bar before leaving Fussen and, while reflecting on the numerous photographs I had taken during the day, enjoyed a particularly good Apfel Strudel.
 That was always going to help me cover the ground back to the Van in no time.

 Schwangau (Allgau), Germany October 2020 (Tour 3)